guibirow/ckad/README.md

 ---
 #### What score is needed to pass the exam?

-For the CKA Exam, a score of 74% or above must be earned to pass.For the CKAD Exam, a score of 66% or above must be earned to pass.
+For the CKAD Exam, a score of 66% or above must be earned to pass.
+For the CKA Exam, a score of 74% or above must be earned to pass.

 ---
 #### How is my exam scored?